zacbrownpayleven/Mobile-API-WEB/README.md

 [francesco's description]

-### Prerequisites

-In order to receive an API key, please contact us by sending an email to integration@payleven.com

 ### Installation

 This SDK is easily installable via `composer`.
-If your project does not use composer, download the SDK from this repo, and include the `autoloader.php` file in your application.
+If your project does not use composer, download the source from this repo, and include the `autoloader.php` file in your application.

 #### Usage